 As the region experiences unusually dry conditions that are expected to persist despite recent rainfall, a Drought Watch was put into effect today by the Drought Coordination Committee of the Metropolitan Washington Council of Governments (COG).
 Residents and businesses in the metropolitan Washington region, including Fairfax Water customers, are being asked to take voluntary measures to conserve water and help reduce demand on the region's water supply systems.
-The regional drought watch applies to nearly six million residents across metropolitan Washington.

 Here are some simple tips residents can use to optimize indoor and outdoor water use: